raviumadi/biosonix/_posts/recipes/2023-09-10-Sweet-And-Sour-Lime-Pickles.md

 ### Preparation

-Wash the lemons and soak them in cold water for about 30 minutes.
+Wash the limes and soak them in cold water for about 30 minutes.

 Wipe them dry and chop them in small squares.

 ## Bringing it Together
 The pickling process goes in parts.

-###  Boiling the Lemons
+###  Boiling the Limes

-Transfer the chopped lemons to a clean cookware and add enough water to submerge the pieces.
+Transfer the chopped limes to a clean cookware and add enough water to submerge the pieces.

 Start heating on low flame.
 Slowly increase the heat to bring them to boiling temperature.

-Once the lemons start boiling, maintain slow boiling at low to medium flame.
+Once the limes start boiling, maintain slow boiling at low to medium flame.

 Add turmeric and chill powder and mix by stirring.